Colonus (person)

-In the late Roman Empire and the Early Middle Ages a colonus (plural: coloni) was a tenant farmer.
+In the Late Roman Empire and the Early Middle Ages a colonus (plural: coloni) was a tenant farmer.
 Known collectively as the colonate, these farmers operated as sharecroppers, paying landowners with a portion of their crops in exchange for use of their farmlands.

 The tenant-landlord relationship eventually degraded into one of debt and dependence.
-As a result, the colonus system became a new type of land tenancy, placing the occupants in a state between freedom and slavery.
-The colonus system can be considered a predecessor of European feudal serfdom.
+As a result, the colonus system (colona, colonatus) became a new type of land tenancy, placing the occupants in a state between freedom and slavery.
+The system can be considered a predecessor of European feudal serfdom.

 History

 In Roman Italy, much of the agricultural land was leased to tenants.
 There was a concept in place that allowed the tenants to have tenure on the land, even though they were not the owners.
 Tax liabilities went with the sales of a land plot, but most of the taxed public land in Italy was leased rather than owned.
 Therefore, many of the taxes were imposed upon the tenants rather than the land owners.
 These tenants could also sell and buy leases, which indicates a somewhat flexible and fair property system.
 According to the Roman courts, agricultural tenants also had rights against landowners who tried to unjustly infringe upon their contracts.
 This time period indicated a degree of fairness and justice toward the coloni.

 Originally, a colonus was in a mutual relationship in which a landowner allowed a tenant the use of their land, in return for a portion of the farmed crops.
 However, during the reign of Diocletian (284–305), there was a reform in the taxation system, which many historians view as causing the shift in the tenant-landowner relationship.
 Several edicts tied coloni to the land in order to increase land taxes and poll taxes.
 Diocletian created a complex tax system based on persons as well as a regular census of the people to monitor the empire's population and wealth.
 The tax rates were computed by complex mathematical formula.
 The system was distributive, i.e. it did not take in consideration capacity to pay as would be the case in a contributive system (adopted by the Eastern Empire in the later 7th century).
 By converting ad hoc requisitions and regular tax demands into a regular system of tax collectives, Diocletian had given the Empire a budget for the first time.

 The status of these farm workers gradually declined until they reached an all-time low during the reign of Justinian (527–565).
 His top goal was to eliminate corruption in tax collecting by giving governors more direct control.
 In Book 11 of his codification of Roman law, the Corpus juris civilis, Justinian updated laws based upon taxation, distribution of land, and types of coloni.
 When describing the agricolae censiti, Justinian explicitly mentions a type of coloni, the coloni adscripticii, which were considered non-free and comparable to slaves.